Authentication

 print(encodedToken)

-Once you are able to get the encoded token, you can then pass it to your headers as below:
+Once you can get the resulting API Key, you can then pass it to your headers as below:

 What’s Next